Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/datafactory/sample2_data_pre_processing_with_azure_batch/src/sample-processor/README.md

-## Sample Rosbag Processor
+## Sample Processor
 This is a sample image which is buid from ros:noetic base image.
-It extracts the contents of a given bag file to an output path dircetory.
+It extracts the contents of a given bag file to an output path dirctory.
 Both the input file path and the output path are provided as parameters.

 ### Steps To build a docker image